 Professor Ball received his B.A. summa cum laude from Tufts University, his J.D. from Columbia Law School, and his LL.M. from Cambridge University.
-He clerked for Chief Justice Paul Liacos of the Massachusetts Supreme Judicial Court and worked as a criminal defense attorney for the Legal Aid Society in New York City.
+He clerked on the Massachusetts Supreme Judicial Court and worked as a criminal defense attorney for the Legal Aid Society in New York City.
 He joined the law school in 2008 after teaching at the University of Illinois College of Law and the Penn State School of Law.
-Professor Ball is a leading expert on LGBT rights issues, having published several books and more than two dozen articles on the subject.
-He teaches classes on the First Amendment; Sexuality/Gender Identity and the Law; and Property.
+Professor Ball is a leading expert on LGBT rights issues, having published several books and more than thirty articles on the subject.
+He teaches classes on Constitutional Law; the First Amendment; and Sexuality & Gender Identity and the Law.

 Professor Carlos A. Ball is a national expert on LGBT rights and is the author of many books and articles on the subject.
 Before joining Rutgers in 2008, he worked as a lawyer for the Legal Aid Society in New York City, and taught at the University of Illinois College of Law and Penn State School of Law.

-Professor Ball's most recent book is The First Amendment and LGBT Equality: A Contentious History (Harvard University Press, 2017).
-He also recently edited a volume of essays on the future of the LGBT rights movement called After Marriage Equality: The Future of LGBT Rights (NYU Press, 2016).
+Professor Ball is currently working on a book titled The Queering of Corporate America, which will be published by Beacon in 2019.
+He has recently written The First Amendment and LGBT Equality: A Contentious History (Harvard University Press, 2017) and edited a volume of essays on the future of the LGBT rights movement called After Marriage Equality: The Future of LGBT Rights (NYU Press, 2016).

 His writings have also appeared in the Cornell Law Review, the Georgetown Law Journal, the Harvard Journal of Law & Gender, the Minnesota Law Review, the North Carolina Law Review, the UCLA Law Review, and the William and Mary Law Review, among others.